 - Reconsider that big game download: Online gaming doesn’t use much data at all, but the in-game downloads can chew through massive amounts.
 Consider doing them in off-peak periods where your data cap may be higher or consider if you need the download at all; often, the downloads are only necessary to access certain parts of the game.
 A 15GB download could make light work out of a 100GB data cap.

 Overall, to conserve data there’s a common theme, and it’s usually to do with streaming video.
 Selecting the ‘lesser’ option may seem unsavoury to our HD-adjusted eyes.
-However, for most applications, DVD quality likely won’t be noticed by your partner and the in-laws you are trying to keep entertained.
+However, for most applications, DVD quality likely won’t have too much of an impact on your viewing, especially if you’re watching on a smaller screen.